kajona/kajonacms/_vagrant/README.txt

    Hint:
    Your VM files are located in your virtualizers (e.g. virtualbox) VM dir.
 When open virtualbox you can see your new running machine.
+   If you like to change the location of the VMs do that in the virtualizer's settings!